kstenschke/tictac-track/README.md

 `v w -1`             - Display entries of previous week

-`v t=123`            - Display entries of task 123
+`v t=123`            - Display entries of issue 123

-`v d t=123`          - Display entries of task 123 in current day
+`v d t=123`          - Display entries of issue 123 in current day

-`v d -1 t=123`       - Display entries of task 123 in previous day
+`v d -1 t=123`       - Display entries of issue 123 in previous day

-`v w t=123`          - Display entries of task 123 in current week
+`v w t=123`          - Display entries of issue 123 in current week

 `v c=foo`            - Display entries with "foo" inside the comment

 `v d c=foo`          - Display entries of current day with "foo" inside the comment

-`v t=123 c=foo`      - Display entries of task 123 with "foo" inside the comment
+`v t=123 c=foo`      - Display entries of issue 123 with "foo" inside the comment

-`v d t=123 c=foo`    - Display entries of task 123 of current day with "foo" inside the comment
+`v d t=123 c=foo`    - Display entries of issue 123 of current day with "foo" inside the comment

-`v w -1 t=123 c=foo` - Display entries of task 123 of previous week with "foo" inside the comment
+`v w -1 t=123 c=foo` - Display entries of issue 123 of previous week with "foo" inside the comment

 ### Command: csv: Exports timesheet to CSV file